Find Product

 • Description of hired-in plant or vehicles: frequency, typical values, hire agreement structure

 The more structured your submission, the stronger your position with underwriters.
-Construction is a sector where the quality of the risk presentation genuinely influences terms; underwriters who can see a professionally managed fleet will price more competitively than those presented with a bare vehicle list.
-Your broker should be building this submission for you; if they are not, consider whether a specialist fleet management approach and a different broker might produce better results.
+Construction is a sector where the quality of the risk presentation genuinely influences terms.
+Underwriters who can see a professionally managed fleet will price more competitively than those presented with a bare vehicle list.
+Your broker should be building this submission for you.
+If they’re not, consider whether a different broker with stronger construction sector experience might produce better results, and look at our fleet insurance renewal checklist for the broader renewal process.

-If your construction fleet includes any goods vehicle over 3.5 tonnes gross vehicle weight, and most tipper trucks, flatbeds, and low loaders fall well above this threshold, you are operating under the terms of an operator licence (O licence).
+If your construction fleet includes any goods vehicle over 3.5 tonnes gross vehicle weight, and most tipper trucks, flatbeds and low loaders fall well above this threshold, you’re operating under the terms of an operator licence (O licence).
 This has significant implications for both your fleet insurance and your legal compliance.

-Fleet insurers underwriting HGVs will require confirmation of O licence status and may ask for your DVSA earned recognition status or OCRS (Operator Compliance Risk Score) if available.
-A poor OCRS score, reflecting a history of vehicle defects, driver hours infringements, or improvement notices, will be a negative underwriting factor.
+Fleet insurers underwriting HGVs will need confirmation of O licence status and may ask for your DVSA earned recognition status or OCRS (Operator Compliance Risk Score) if available.
+A poor OCRS score, reflecting a history of vehicle defects, driver hours infringements or improvement notices, will be a negative underwriting factor.
 A clean compliance record demonstrably reduces fleet risk and, over time, premiums.
-Our HGV fleet insurance guide covers operator licence obligations, tachograph requirements, and the full range of cover considerations for goods vehicles in detail.
+Our HGV fleet insurance guide covers operator licence obligations, tachograph requirements and the full range of cover considerations for goods vehicles in detail.

 ⚖️ Legal obligation

 Operating a goods vehicle over 3.5 tonnes without a valid operator licence is a criminal offence under the Goods Vehicles (Licensing of Operators) Act 1995, carrying fines of up to £5,000 per vehicle.
 It also invalidates any fleet insurance policy written for those vehicles.
-If you are unsure whether your tipper trucks or flatbeds exceed the 3.5-tonne threshold, check the gross vehicle weight (GVW) on the vehicle registration document, not the kerb weight.
-Most site tippers are well above 7.5 tonnes GVW.
+If you’re not sure whether your tipper trucks or flatbeds are over the 3.5-tonne threshold, check the gross vehicle weight (GVW) on the vehicle registration document, not the kerb weight.
+Most site tippers are well over 7.5 tonnes GVW.

 Frequently asked questions